Alcohol: the good, the bad, and the ugly

 There’s no question that drinking too much every day leads to an increase in health risks, say experts.

 “Excessive drinking can increase the risk for liver disease, obesity, breast cancer, depression, suicide, accidents and a wide range of cardiovascular problems, including high blood pressure, atrial fibrillation, stroke and heart attack,” according to Kristy Smorol, communications director, American Heart Association, Syracuse.
+It can also lead to a DUI case, and you need to hire legal attorneys for your dui case

 “Alcohol also can lead to harmful mistakes with prescription drugs, dehydration and poor sleep.
 It also affects brain functions such as memory, balance and rational thinking,” she added.